 Naturally as a sniper, players using Glaz will want to stay outside the majority of their time.
 This renders them almost safe from enemy defenders, except for those pesky ones that like to pick off foes from windows looking outdoors.
-When it’s time to come inside though, he can be a bit unwieldy, so our Rainbow Six Siege guide has tips on navigation and being an asset to your team.
+When it’s time to come inside though, he can be a bit unwieldy, so our Rainbow Six: Siege guide hub has tips on navigation and being an asset to your team.

 Glaz’s Weapon Loadouts

 Glaz only has one primary weapon as well, but it’s a hugely precise sniper rifle.
 The OTs-03 has some insane damage potential, even with a silencer equipped.
 It can also have a sight attached for closer ranged combat.
 The sidearms on offer are the GSH-18 handgun and the PMM handgun, to which the GSH-18 has better recoil management at short distances.

 The gadgets on offer for Glaz take full advantage of his stealthy long-ranged approach.
 Claymores deal with roaming defenders coming up behind you, while his special scope can see through smoke to provide more options for assaulting entrenched enemies.

 Glaz is the designated sniper of the group, so what better skill to have than the HDS Flip Sight.
 It toggles the scope on his sniper rifle to an enhance the sight you currently have equipped that can see enemies at longer distances.
 It also works through smoke, making coordinated assaults that bit more viable.